AlexLea444/js-tron/README.md

-# Snake Game
+# Tron Game

 by Alex Lea
-May 14, 2024
+May 18, 2024

-This is a recreation of the classic game "Snake".
-It is being updated to be played primarily on mobile, and is being moved toward the format of a daily game, where the final state of the game can be shared.
+This is a recreation of the classic game "Tron", borrowed from code written for the game "Snake" (should be in another of my repositories).

-The purpose of this project was to gain experience with HTML/CSS/JS, and to apply OOP knowledge primarily gained in C++ and Rust to JavaScript.
+The purpose of this project was to improve upon the structure of the Snake game and more effectively utilize OOP to control player interactions easily.
+As with the Snake game, I gained more experience with HTML/CSS/JS and became more comfortable with web development and testing.

 Feel free to submit issues, give suggestions, or take for personal use.*